arnavgrg/InternetOfDoors/README.md

 IoT and Web Security based lock system using a BeagleBone.

 # CodeImplementation
+After placing the files on your desktop, run the following using putty: <br>
 gcc -lmraa -o project project2.cpp </br>
 ./project r01.cs.ucla.edu 12000